How it works

 - P1⋅20m + P2⋅10m + P3⋅20m + P4⋅30m ≤ 2400 minutes

 We need to find the maximum gross profit that can be achieved while respecting the constraints.
-Cimetech Factory Profit Optimizer does not require you to come up with this kind of equation.
+The Factory Profit Optimizer methodology does not require you to come up with this kind of equations.
 Everything is done behind the scene.
-You just need to create the process using the process designer.

-Cimetech Factory Profit Optimizer will find an optimal solution quickly by trying thousand of combinations.
+The Factory Profit Optimizer methodology will find an optimal solution quickly by trying thousand of combinations.

-This is a simple example with only 4 small processes, yet Cimetech Factory Profit Optimizer was able to generate significantly more profit than the other methods.
-Cimetech Factory Profit Optimizer will be even more useful in real life situations when there are a lot more variables to take into account.
-Has your factory reached its full potential?
+This is a simple example with only 4 small processes, yet the Factory Profit Optimizer was able to generate significantly more profit than the other methods.
+The Factory Profit Optimizer will be even more useful in real life situations when there are a lot more variables to take into account.
+Has your factory reached its full Profit potential?